Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-For the purpose of a quantitative analysis and comparison of the different gas distributions, we resort to the calculation of the power spectrum of the projected gas density.
+For the purpose of a quantitative analysis and comparison of the different gas distributions, we resorted to calculating power spectra of the projected gas density for each of our hydrodynamic models.
 The use of this mathematical tool is a widely adopted approach to characterise and quantify the structural (and turbulent) properties of the gas distribution in galaxies, not only in observations \citep[e.g.,][]{sta99a,jou06a,zha12a,dut13a}, but also in simulations \citep[e.g.,][]{bou10b,gri17b,ren21a}.

-Here, the power spectrum is calculated by performing a discrete Fast Fourier Transform (FFT) over the 'raw' (i.e. without windowing, mirroring, or zero-padding) surface density map and averaging the amplitude over the different spatial frequency ($k$) bins, weighing by the width of the frequency annulus.
+Here, the power spectrum is calculated by performing a discrete Fast Fourier Transform (FFT) over the `raw' (i.e. without windowing, mirroring, or zero-padding) surface density map and averaging the amplitude over the different spatial frequency ($k$) bins, weighing by the width of the frequency annulus.
 The radially averaged power spectrum (RPS) thus computed is a measure of the variance of the gas distribution at each spatial scale \mbox{$\ell = 2 \pi / k$}.
-To this end, we adapt the code written and freely provided by Bert Vandenbroucke.\footnote{The results are identical to the results obtained with the Python package {\tt cfpack}, written by C.~Federrath, available at \url{https://www.mso.anu.edu.au/~chfeder/codes/cfpack/cfpack.html}.} We have checked that mirroring, windowing, or zero-padding \citep[cf.][]{gri17a} does not noticeably affect the shape of RPS; any of these manipulations only changes its overall amplitude.
+To this end, we adapt the code provided by Bert Vandenbroucke.\footnote{Available at \url{https://bertvandenbroucke.netlify.app/2019/05/24/computing-a-power-spectrum-in-python/}.
+The results are identical to those obtained with the Python package {\tt cfpack}, written by C.~Federrath, available at \url{https://www.mso.anu.edu.au/~chfeder/codes/cfpack/cfpack.html}.} We have checked that mirroring, windowing, or zero-padding \citep[cf.][]{gri17b} does not noticeably affect the shape of RPS; any of these manipulations only changes its overall amplitude quasi-uniformily across all scales.
 Therefore, the conclusions based on the comparative analysis of the RPS performed on the raw maps remain unchanged whether mirroring, windowing, or zero-padding are applied or not.

-We noticed that very high density pixels, i.e. those with values beyond the Jeans density (present only in the fg20\_nsf simulation and in relatively low numbers) introduce artefacts in the computed RPS.
+It is worth mentioning that while calculating the RPS we noticed very high density pixels, i.e. those with values beyond the Jeans density (present only in the fg20\_nsf simulation and in relatively low numbers) introduce artefacts in the computed RPS.
 For this reason, we have reset the density in these pixels to the value of the Jeans density prior to calculating the RPS.